twineworks/tweakflow/site/content/reference.md

 ### Annotations

 Modules, libraries, and variables support documentation and metadata annotations.
-These are just literal values associated with the module, library or variable they annotate.
+Annotations are literal values associated a module, library or variable.
 They can be inspected in the REPL.
-Language processing tools like `doc` can extract them to generate project documentation.
+Language processing tools like [doc](/tools.html#metadata-extraction) can extract them to generate project documentation.

 Both doc and meta annotations are optional.
 They can occur in any order before the definition of a module, library or variable.
 Doc annotations begin with the keyword `doc` followed by an expression.
 Meta annotations begin with the keyword `meta` followed by an expression.

 The doc and meta expressions must consist of value literals that evaluate to themselves.
 They cannot contain any form of computation like  operators or function calls.
-Function literals are also not permitted.
+Function literals are not permitted.

 The formal syntax is:
 ```text